wisehodl/go-honeybee/README.md

 ## Ping-Pong Heartbeats

 Connections send periodic WebSocket ping frames and listen for the corresponding pong replies.
-A received pong registers as a heartbeat signal within the worker.
+A received pong registers as a heartbeat signal within the session.

 Pong-derived heartbeats reset the keepalive timer alongside data messages and sends.
 A peer that sends no data but responds to pings will not be disconnected and reconnected by the keepalive mechanism.

 The ping interval is configured via `transport.WithPingInterval` on the `transport.ConnectionConfig`.
-Import `git.wisehodl.dev/jay/go-honeybee/transport` to construct a `ConnectionConfig`, then wrap it in a `WorkerConfig` via `honeybee.WithConnectionConfig`, and pass the `WorkerConfig` to `NewPoolConfig` via `honeybee.WithWorkerConfig`.
+Import `git.wisehodl.dev/jay/go-honeybee/transport` to construct a `ConnectionConfig`, then wrap it in a `SessionConfig` via `honeybee.WithConnectionConfig`, and pass the `SessionConfig` to `NewPoolConfig` via `honeybee.WithSessionConfig`.
 You can also supply the `ConnectionConfig` directly to `transport.NewConnection`.
 The default is 20 seconds.
 Set to zero to disable pings entirely, in which case only data messages and outbound sends generate heartbeats.

 ## Statistics

-Pools, workers, and connections expose counters and channel depths that can be sampled at any time.
+Pools and connections expose counters and channel depths that can be sampled at any time.
 All values are snapshots; counters are monotonically increasing and are not reset between reconnects.

 ```go
 // Pool-level snapshot